CalebFrums/JRKI-Capstone-Project/Documentation/SPRINT_1_LEARNING_JOURNAL.md

 **Current mood:** Frustrated but determined.
 I can see why Dr. Trang said data cleaning would take most of our time.

-**One positive thing:** If I can get this working with Auckland data, it might actually show the Phillips Curve relationship I learned about in macro.
+**One positive thing:** If I can get this working with Auckland data, it might actually show the Phillips Curve relationship I learned about on Youtube.
 That would be pretty cool to see in real NZ data.

 ---